|Chris Carlson||Technical Director|

 Chris Dalessio is a Senior EMC Technician with Radiometrics.
 Duties that he performs include testing, generating reports and assisting on equipment calibration.
 Chris generally works on CE and FCC projects along with military and automotive applications.

 Chris joined us after retiring from the Navy where he spent most of his career working on the F14.

 Joe Strzelecki, Quality Director

 “I enjoy seeing the new products coming through the lab, everyone gets along well here.
 Radiometrics has a great ambience where everyone can work independently knowing that they still have a diverse team to back them up.”

 Joe Strzelecki wears a couple of hats with Radiometrics.
-He is The Quality Manager and a Senior EMC Engineer.
+He is The Quality Director and a Senior EMC Engineer.
 Joe is a NARTE certified engineer, grandfathered by eminence in the EMC field.

 Joe is the driving force charge of acquiring and maintaining the A2LA ISO 17025 accreditation for the lab.
 He wrote the quality manual and conducts quality audits.

 His main focus as a Senior EMC Engineer is on commercial equipment such as, products sold to the general public rather than military or aeronautical applications.

 Joe always had a general interest in electronics.
 This led him to Northwestern University in Evanston, Illinois where he received a Bachelor of Science Degree in Electrical Engineering in 1984.

 Jeff Tomes, Senior EMC Technician